 “Healthcare professionals should use their clinical judgment based on individual patient circumstances when deciding whether or not to screen,” says Task Force member Lori Pbert.

 Of course, no screening tool can replicate the power of a parent’s knowing.
-If you sense a change in your child’s mental health, reach out to your healthcare provider.
+If you sense a change in your child’s mental health, reach out to your healthcare provider as soon as you can.